tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 which is something we don’t want.

 Instead, we provide 3 different data structures to act as function tables, to hold function pointers for files and the filesystem.
-Currently, these structures are filled with the functionality already present in the existing filesystem
+For this proposal, these structures are filled with the functionality already present in the existing filesystem API, but we can expand them as the review progresses:
-API:

 ```cpp
 // Operations on a TF_RandomAccessFile